SAP-samples/btp-task-center-integration/s4hana-public-cloud-scenario/s4provisionusers.md

 * [SAP S/4HANA Cloud – System Setup](https://blogs.sap.com/2017/12/07/sap-s4hana-cloud-system-setup/)
 * [User Management Overview - SAP S/4HANA Cloud Deployment](https://microlearning.opensap.com/media/User+Management+Overview+-+SAP+S+4HANA+Cloud+Deployment/1_26wlxfj9)

 For a quick test, you can simply copy the **User UUID** field from Identity Authentication and paste it into the **Global User ID** field in SAP S/4HANA Cloud.
 A robust solution to handle this requires using SAP Cloud Identity Services - Identity Provisioning (IPS) to replicate the users from Identity Authentication to SAP S/4HANA Cloud.
+Identity provisioning also allows you to dynamically control role assignment in SAP S/4HANA Cloud based on the users group membership in SAP Cloud Identity Authentication Service.
 This process involves the following steps:
 * Creating a communication system in SAP S/4HANA Cloud
 * Setting up Identity Authentication as a source system in Identity Provisioning
 * Setting up SAP S/4HANA Cloud as a target system in SAP Cloud Identity Provisioning Service